 Students will demonstrate:

-- Ability to perform music from a variety of historical/ style periods, and exhibit the appropriate skills for musical self-expression in juried performances.
+- Ability to perform music from a variety of historical/ style periods appropriate to the area of specialization, and exhibit the appropriate skills for musical self-expression in juried performances, public concerts, and other performance situations.
 These skills include: technique, musicianship, tone, diction/articulation, style, interpretation, sight-reading, rhythm, and artistry.

 - The capacity to create original or derivative music.

 - Understanding of the common elements and organizational patterns of music, including musical forms, processes, and structures.

 - Knowledge of music history and repertory, including representative composers and works according to the area of specialization, as well as study and experiences with music in addition to that of the primary culture encompassing the area of specialization.

 Performance skills and artistry appropriate to the area of specialization are tested throughout the course of study, at the end of the sophomore year, and in a graduation recital if required by the degree option.
 Some programs require satisfactory completion of supervised student teaching, an internship, or a senior project.

 The professional undergraduate music curricula at CSU can lead to personally fulfilling careers as music educators, music therapists, performers, composers, private teachers, and entrepreneurs.
 Music graduates from CSU have successfully gained employment in public and private schools, hospitals and institutions, and as professional performers and composers, and/or have advanced to outstanding graduate programs throughout the United States.

 - Composition Concentration

 - Music Education Concentration